-After working for two family businesses in a row focusing on grass routes issues within local sectors and communities, I had left both times because I couldn’t handle it anymore.
+I worked for two family businesses in a row focusing on grass roots issues within local sectors and communities, and left both times because I couldn’t handle it anymore.
 I was exhausted from being pushed down into a mould and ridiculed for having independent thought, I was tired of not receiving help and getting in trouble for asking for it and I was physically run down from not being able to sleep because I was so anxious of what awaited me when I stepped into the office.
-I vowed to never work for a family business again and my 2019 resolution was to work for this bigger organisation with sick leave, a HR department and a string of management to report to if things got hairy.
+I vowed to never work for a family business again and my 2019 resolution was to work for a bigger organisation with sick leave, a HR department and a string of management to report to if things got hairy.

 So you can imagine my determination in volunteering in the office three times a week, taking on more responsibility in my work and fighting for opportunities within the office.
 What I didn’t realise though is that yet again, this organisation was taking advantage of my work ethic, passion and determination to make it in the industry.

-“So if they wouldn’t hire you because the election is coming up and there is a short time constraint for training, how come they haven’t hired anyone else yet?”
+“So if they wouldn’t hire you because the election is coming up and you don’t have enough campaign experience- but there is a short time constraint for training, how come they haven’t hired anyone else yet?”

-I sat there wondering how I was doing everything I wanted to do, I was writing grants to restore the forests of arguably the most biodiverse ecosystem in the world, the Leuser Ecosystem and I was creating important ecological reports for Australian bird conservation but I was not getting a cent to support myself.
-I wasn’t ever in the industry for the money, but I realised that the time has come to start valuing my work and myself as a conservationist, an ecologist and an educator.
+I sat there wondering how I was doing everything I wanted to do.
+I was writing grants to restore the forests of arguably the most biodiverse ecosystem in the world, the Leuser Ecosystem and I was creating important ecological reports for Australian bird conservation, yet I was not getting a cent to support myself.
+I wasn’t ever in the industry for the money, but I realised that the time had come to start valuing my work and myself as a conservationist, an ecologist and an educator.

 For me, the struggle of valuing myself in the industry is real.
-Even though I have worked across seven countries contributing to conservation projects, I have won international awards for my presentations and had opportunities to speak at conservation festivals aside leaders in my field, I still have been subject to employers, mentors, leaders and managers pushing me down.
+Even though I have worked across seven countries contributing to conservation projects, won international awards for my presentations and had opportunities to speak at conservation festivals aside leaders in my field, I still have been subject to being pushed down by employers, mentors, leaders and managers..